Amortized Channel Divergence for Asymptotic Quantum Channel Discrimination: Other single-letter examples

 \end{lemma}

 \begin{proof} We first show the $\leq$ direction.
 Let $\rho_{RA}$ and $\sigma_{RA}$ be arbitrary states satisfying the energy constraints $\tr[H_A \rho_A],\tr[H_A \sigma_A] \leq E$.
 We find that

-where the first inequality follows from the data processing inequality and the second because the state $\rho_{RA}$ is a particular state satisfying the energy constraint.
+where the first inequality follows from the data-processing inequality and the second because the state $\rho_{RA}$ is a particular state satisfying the energy constraint.
 Since the inequality holds for all states $\rho_{RA}$ and $\sigma_{RA}$ satisfying the energy constraints, we conclude that

 Combining with the fact that $D^{\mathcal{A}}_{H,E}(\cN\|\cM) \geq D_{H,E}(\cN\|\cM)$ for any two channels, which follows from Proposition~\ref{Lem:AmortizedIneq} and the fact that the quantum relative entropy is faithful, we conclude the statement of the lemma. \end{proof}